Seongjin74/Wafer-Defect-Classification/README.md

 ## Related Work

-Recent advances in semi-supervised learning have highlighted the power of methods like the FixMatch algorithm.
-FixMatch generates pseudo-labels from weakly augmented images and then uses them to supervise strongly augmented versions, provided that the prediction confidence is high (e.g., above 0.95).
-In the field of wafer defect detection, CNN-based methods and autoencoders have been successfully applied:
+Recent advances in semi-supervised learning have made significant strides in leveraging unlabeled data to boost model performance.
+The **FixMatch algorithm** is at the core of our approach.
+FixMatch uniquely combines pseudo-labeling with consistency regularization by generating pseudo-labels from weakly augmented images and then applying them to strongly augmented versions.
+This method has proven effective in scenarios with limited labeled data, as it uses a confidence threshold (typically 0.95) to ensure only reliable pseudo-labels are used for training.

+In the realm of wafer defect detection:
-- **CNNs** have improved defect inspection rates by replacing conventional image processing techniques.
+- **CNN-based approaches** have been widely explored to improve defect inspection rates compared to traditional methods.
-- **Autoencoders** extract latent features from wafer maps, enhancing data augmentation through robust image reconstruction.
+- **Autoencoder techniques** are utilized to extract robust latent features, which significantly enhance data augmentation by reconstructing images with subtle defect patterns.
+- **FixMatch in Wafer Defect Classification:** Our work specifically applies FixMatch to the wafer defect detection problem, combining its pseudo-labeling strategy with autoencoder-driven strong augmentation.
+This integration not only improves the robustness of the model under semi-supervised settings but also directly addresses the challenges of limited labeled data in semiconductor manufacturing.

+These combined techniques provide a strong foundation for our system, setting it apart from earlier approaches that relied solely on either CNNs or traditional semi-supervised methods without the additional augmentation benefits provided by autoencoders.

 ---